 With AI, this compounding is happening even faster.
 Every workflow automated creates demand for adjacent automations.
 Every successful AI product educates users and reduces resistance to the next one.

-This framework for identifying platform shifts has positioned Mamoon and Kleiner perfectly for the AI wave.
+With their framework for identifying platform shifts, Mamoon and Kleiner are perfectly positioned for the AI wave.

 [Edited using Claude.
 Any errors in interpretation are my own.]